King of the Mounties: Production

 King of the Mounties was budgeted at $136,320 although the final negative cost was $139,422 (a $3,102, or 2.3%, overspend).
 It was the cheapest Republic serial of 1942.

 It was filmed between June 23 and July 17, 1942 under several working titles: King of the Royal Mounted Rides Again, King of the Royal Mounted Strikes Again, King of the Royal Mounted Strikes Back and King of the Northwest Mounted Strikes Again.
 The serial's production number was 1195.

 Republic liked calling their heroes "King" in order to use the title "King of..."
 The studio had found success with this naming scheme following the adaptation of Zane Grey's King of the Royal Mounted.

-Parts of this serial are considered lost.
-However, the serial was restored by SerialSquadron.com, with added sound in places, as well as subtitles in others, where the soundtrack no longer existed.
+The first reel of Chapter 3 was considered lost.
+However, the serial was recently restored by SerialSquadron.com, with added sound as well as subtitles in the spots where the soundtrack was missing.
 The restored serial has now been made available on DVD by Serial Squadron.